 From time to time, however, the Secretary of State may introduce limited schemes in order to meet broader policy objectives.
-The scheme must contain a provision that allows schools to use any scheme that the Secretary of State has said is available to schools without specific approval, currently including the including the Salix scheme, which is designed to support energy saving.
+The scheme must contain a provision that allows schools to use any scheme that the Secretary of State has said is available to schools without specific approval.